ORF-4450/Robot24B/README.md

 ### If RobotLib gets an update:
 1) download the RobotLib.json file from the RobotLib Github repo and drop it into the vendordeps folder inside the project folder.
 Build the project.
 ****************************************************************************************************************
+Version 24.1.1

+*   Update2023 project to 2024.1.1 kickoff release.
+Navx and Rev as well.
+*   CTRE still at beta so they wait.
+*   Pathplanner left at 2023 as not had time to look at all the changes.

+R. Corn, January 8 2024

 Version 24.B3

 *   Update 2023 project to 2024 Beta 3.